 Research Interests/Areas of Expertise

 - Epidemiology, cost, and cost-effectiveness of bearing surface choice in total hip arthroplasty

-- Associations between ethnicity and satisfaction with care and access in the NC Medicaid child population
+- Associations between ethnicity and time with care and access in the NC Medicaid population

 - Avoidable hospitalizations in the NC Medicaid population